I got a notice to quit. What do I do?

 If you have already received RAFT funding, but think you may need further assistance with housing, we encourage you to reach out to your regional housing agency again.

-To streamline the RAFT processing time, there will be a new, shorter application.
+To streamline the RAFT processing time, there is a new, shorter application.
 Applicants will also be asked for less photocopied or scanned documentation.
 However, applicants will sign to give consent for regional agencies to verify income and eligibility with the Department of Revenue, the Department of Unemployment Assistance, the Department of Transitional Assistance, and/or MassHealth.
 These data verifications will help reviewers assess eligibility.

 I am a landlord and want to apply to RAFT on behalf of my tenant.
 What should I do?